TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 {% highlight csharp %}
 var fullName = this.WhenAnyValue(x => x.FirstName, x => x.LastName, (first, last) => new {first,last})
 {% endhighlight %}
-Will let us know whenever there are changes to either FirstName or LastName and create a new object that contains both.
+This will let us know whenever there are changes to either FirstName or LastName and create a new object that contains both.

 Now ObservableAsPropertyHelper and ToProperty go hand in hand.
-ObservableAsPropertyHelper is an output property in ReactiveUI.
+ObservableAsPropertyHelper boiler plate for an output property in ReactiveUI.
 ToProperty allows us to set this property.

 {% highlight csharp %}
 ObservableAsPropertyHelper<string> _fullName;